 - Milk.
 You can use any milk you’d like.
-Whole milk will give your pancakes the richest flavor.
+Whole milk will give these the richest flavor.

 - Egg.
 You’ll need just one egg in this pancake recipe.

 - Melted butter.
-A little bit of melted butter gives these pancakes the perfect texture.
+A little bit of melted butter gives these the perfect texture.

 - Blueberries.
 Feel free to use fresh or frozen blueberries in this recipe.

 Craving plain pancakes?
-These pancakes are even great without any extras!
-Or, you can sub the blueberries for another add-in.
+These are even great without any extras!
+Or, you can substitute the blueberries for another add-in.
 Sometimes we love to mix in chocolate chips or banana chunks with macadamia nuts!

 These made-from-scratch blueberry pancakes take just a couple of minutes longer to whip up, than boxed pancake mix.
-And once you give these homemade pancakes a try, you won’t be able to go back to eating boxed pancake mix.
+And once you give this homemade version a try, you won’t be able to go back to eating boxed pancake mix.
 No comparison!
 Here’s the easy method: